2012 Cannes Film Festival: Independent juries

-Official selection
+Official Selection

 The official selection was announced on 19 April at Grand Hôtel in Paris.
 Among comments after the announcement, journalists noted the unusually high number of Hollywood films in the line-up, the absence of any female director in the main competition, as well as the absence of competing first-time feature film directors.
 The festival's artistic leader Thierry Frémaux responded that people should not focus only on the competition films: "The selection is an ensemble; you have to consider the whole package."

-In competition - Feature films
+In Competition

-The following films were selected as In Competition.
-The Palme d'Or winner has been highlighted.
+The following feature films competed for the Palme d'Or: